 I couldn’t leave you without a fabulous recipe for your very own authentic Chinese chili oil.
 This stuff is GOLD!

-These easy Chinese scallion pancakes, or congyoubing, are flaky, chewy, and make a fabulous appetizer or light meal.
+These easy Chinese recipe for scallion pancakes, or congyoubing, are flaky, chewy, and make a fabulous appetizer or light meal.
 Don’t forget the perfect 4-ingredient dipping sauce.

 Wok tossed noodles with the perfect sauce, and lots of cabbage, celery, and onion make this Asian style comfort food of the highest order.